-Drivers who win their hearing at the Department of Motor Vehicles (DMV) will have their driving privileges restored.
-The hearing officer will set aside the action to suspend the driver’s license.
-The driver can leave the hearing with their driving privileges intact.
+If you win your hearing at the Department of Motor Vehicles (DMV), you will have your driving privileges restored.
+The hearing officer will set aside the action to suspend your driver’s license.
+You can leave the hearing with your driving privileges intact.

 Traffic violations and other circumstances that can trigger a suspension and a DMV hearing include:

-At this hearing, the driver can contest the pending license suspension.
+At this hearing, you can contest the pending license suspension.
 Effective defenses will depend on the particular case.
-For example, some common defenses that drivers make to a DWI or DUI suspension include:
+For example, some common defenses in DUI cases are:

-During the DMV hearing, drivers have rights.
-These rights ensure that they have the means and the opportunity to raise one of these defenses.
-For example, drivers have the right to:
+During the DMV hearing, you have rights.
+These rights ensure that you have the means and the opportunity to raise one of these defenses.
+For example, you have the right to:

 After weighing the evidence, the DMV hearing officer will decide whether to: